dahlke/eklhad-config/README.md

 - Does 1P have a CLI?
 - Update Zshrc in eklhad-config
 - VSCode extensions auto install
-- Change copy buffer in VSCode to be shared.
 - Install java / jenv
 - Figure out which apps I can use brew with (MacDown for ex)
 - Review the order of all the steps